17 Top-Rated Things to Do in Litchfield, CT

 4. Litchfield Historic District

-More than 475 buildings are included in the Litchfield Historic District.
+More than 475 buildings are included in the Litchfield Historic District, which is one of the best places to visit in town.
 Each is listed on the National Register of Historic Places, and in 1959, the entire borough was deemed a state historic district.

 The main historic area is bordered by Talmadge Avenue in the north, South Lake Street in the west, Rogers drive in the east, and Camp Dutton Road in the south.
 It includes an incredibly well-preserved collection of structures that bring 18th-century New England to life.

 The most gorgeous, well-preserved buildings line popular North, West, and South streets and feature architectural styles that include Georgian, Victorian, and Greek Revival.
-The Tapping Reeve House and Law School and Litchfield Historical Society are two of the most visited.
+The Tapping Reeve House and Law School and Litchfield Historical Society are two of the most visited attractions.